 Attendance: Reluctance or avoidance in attending school or a certain lesson Continued lateness for school; Reluctance to leave school; Constant use of the library at break times; Arriving at class at exactly the same time as the teacher.
-Academic: Poor work; Poor concentration in class; Reluctance to participate in class discussions; Snide remarks from the other members of the class.
-Physical: Emotional: Unexplained changes in behaviour; Loss of confidence, irritability; Mood swings; Lethargy; Sudden outbursts of temper.
-Social: • Isolation from peers in class and at play time; • Preference for the company of adults or older/younger students; • Reluctance to attend social gatherings or events with large groups Other Books bags or belongings 'mysteriously' disappear or are damaged Talking of running away to friends Difficulty in sleeping or experiencing nightmares
+Academic: Physical: Tiredness; Loss of appetite; Unexplained bruises and injury; Torn clothing.
+Displaying repressed body language and poor eye contact Emotional: Unexplained changes in behaviour; Loss of confidence, irritability; Mood swings; Lethargy; Sudden outbursts of temper.
+Social: Isolation from peers in class and at play time; Preference for the company of adults or older/younger students; Reluctance to attend social gatherings or events with large groups Other Books bags or belongings 'mysteriously' disappear or are damaged Talking of running away to friends Difficulty in sleeping or experiencing nightmares